Best Air Purifiers for Wildfire Smoke

 These models can help clear harmful smoke particulates.
 Plus, other steps you can take to improve indoor air quality.

-Every year raging wildfires create hazardous air-quality conditions across the U.S. As of early July, wildfires have burned close to 1.5 million acres across the country, an uptick when compared with numbers from the same time last year, according to the National Interagency Fire Center.
+Every year raging wildfires create hazardous air-quality conditions across the U.S. As of late September, wildfires had burned more than nearly 6 million acres across the country in 2021, according to the National Interagency Fire Center.

 Smoke from a wildfire can cause your eyes to burn and your nose to run.
-And the microscopic particles in smoke can get deep into your lungs and cause illnesses such as bronchitis, asthma attacks, and even heart attacks and strokes, according to the Centers for Disease Control and Prevention and the Environmental Protection Agency.
+(See our tips to protect yourself from smoke, below.) for And the microscopic particles in smoke can get deep into your lungs and cause bronchitis, asthma attacks, heart attacks and strokes, and other problems, according to the Centers for Disease Control and Prevention and the Environmental Protection Agency.

 Choosing an Air Purifier for Wildfire Smoke